If you’ve ever tried an easier way of looking for a job, chances are that you’ve heard of Upwork.

 Money is also a factor in engaging people to freelance.

-On average, freelancers can earn higher than traditionally employed workers.
+On average, freelancers can earn more than traditionally employed workers.
 Upwork’s Freelance Forward Economist Report revealed that freelancers earn 44% higher than traditional office workers.

 In addition, several large and small businesses prefer to hire freelancers for certain remote jobs where workers don’t need to be physically present.